 This course introduces principles of physical therapy practice and interventions performed by the Physical Therapist Assistant.
 Basic physical therapy skills including palpation, body mechanics, wheelchair management, gait training and use of assistive devices, transfer training, bed mobility and basic range of motion will be taught.
-The student will understand the importance of measuring vital signs and will be introduced to the handling of basic medical emergencies, risk management and infection control.
+The student will understand the importance of data collection including, measurement of vital signs and assessment of anthropometric characteristics.
+The student will be introduced to the handling of basic medical emergencies, risk management and infection control.

 Lecture one hour per week, laboratory three hours per week.
+Prerequisite: Acceptance into PTA program.